Day 1: Tuesday 19 October, Melbourne – Mt Macedon – Lancefield

 - Ard Choille Heritage Garden

-- Farewell Diner at the Midnight Starling, Kyneton
+- Farewell Dinner at the Midnight Starling, Kyneton

 Today is devoted to exploring more of Mt Macedon’s finest terraced hill stations.
 We begin this morning with a tour of Alton, an 1870s Mt Macedon garden which surrounds a Venetian Gothic home, known as the gingerbread house.
 Established by Sir George Verdon, at various times Victoria’s treasurer and Agent General, it is considered one of the finest terraced hill stations in the region.
 The garden features an amazing collection of over 600 trees of which 24 are listed on the National Trust Register of Significant Trees including the towering Sitka Spruce or Picea sitchensis which comes from the Pacific north-west and Canada.
 There is also an English garden influenced by noted Royal Botanic Gardens directors Baron von Mueller and W. R. Guilfoyle.
 At this time the deciduous trees should be spectacular and include am impressive collection of maples as well as oaks and beech.